ortlergruppe duesseldorfer huette

 Passo dello Stelvio

-The highest point in the municipality of Stelvio is also the highest mountain pass…
+The highest point in the municipality of Stelvio is also Italy’s highest mountain…

 6. sulden dorf